 Check out my How to frost a rose cupcake post with video and recipe for how I make buttercream frosting.

-If you want more info on cupcakes you’ll have to look at my (COMING SOON) CUPAKES EBOOK, it’s full of information.
+If you want more info on cupcakes you’ll have to look at my CUPCAKES EBOOK, it’s full of information.

 Two Tone Frosting: place each color frosting in a separate piping bag then gently slide both of these piping bags into a third piping bag fitted with a couplet, cut off the two colored bag tips and put on the piping tip.

 You can create lots of different looks on cupcakes just by changing up how you put the frosting on the cupcakes.
 Don’t be afraid to MIX things up.
 You may just LOVE something new.

 If you don’t love the look of how you frosted a cupcake simply take a spatula or knife and remove the frosting and begin again.

 You can practice on a plate, or wax paper before starting on a cupcake to be sure you like how the tip and color of frosting you are using.